Meet the Team

 Emily Hope Dobkin

-StoryMaker Community Manager
+Community Engagement Manager

 Emily’s role is to strengthen and build community on StoryMaker, ensuring the best possible user experience and teacher engagement.
 Emily comes to Student Reporting Labs after several years of connecting people to meaningful experiences within museums, marketplaces, libraries, after-school programs, cultural organizations, and during the pandemic: zoom rooms worldwide via The Meet Cart.
-In everything she does, Emily cares deeply about creating exploratory experiences that nourish curiosity, celebrates all voices, and sparks storytelling.
+In everything she does, Emily cares deeply about creating exploratory experiences that nourish curiosity, celebrate all voices, and spark storytelling.
 In her 14+ years working in the realms of education and informal learning spaces, she’s launched everything from teen programs that focus on arts for social change to her own platform called BetterishDenver Westword has identified Emily as a “people person extraordinaire,” and she has further been dubbed a bridge builder, a connector, a joiner, and a facilitator of joy.
 For such reasons, she’s committed to dressing up as a Connectectasaurus Rex during Halloween season year after year.
-Rooted in east coast upbringings, expanded by some inspiring years of seafaring adventures along the Pacific coast, Emily now resides on a tree lined street in Denver, Colorado overlooking the Rocky Mountains.
+Rooted in east coast upbringings, expanded by some inspiring years of seafaring adventures along the Pacific coast, Emily now resides on a tree-lined street in Denver, Colorado overlooking the Rocky Mountains.